 Gopher tortoises are listed as vulnerable on the IUCN Red List.
 They are at risk of becoming endangered in the near future.
-It is also listed on CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora) Appendix II.
+It is also listed in CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora) Appendix II.
 This category contains species that are not currently facing extinction.
-However, they are species that need control on their trade to prevent their demise.
+However, they are species that need control of their trade to prevent their demise.
 Currently, they are protected under Florida law.
 They also receive protection through the Florida Fish and Wildlife Conservation Commission and the US Fish and Wildlife Service.
 It is illegal to have a gopher tortoise as a pet as well as to handle or harm them.

 What does the gopher tortoise eat?

 Grasses make up a large portion of the gopher tortoise’s diet.
-It also eats leaves, mosses, fruits, flowers and occasionally insects.
+It also eats leaves, mosses, fruits, flowers, and occasionally insects.

-Gopher Tortoise Reproduction, Babies & Lifespan
+Reproduction, Babies & Lifespan

 The mating season occurs from March to October.
 During this time, males will use calls to attract females.
 The male will fight other male tortoises as well as his chosen mate.
-These reptiles exhibit polygyny, which means that males will mate with multiple females rather than mating with one partner for life.
+These reptiles exhibit polygyny, which means that males will mate with multiple females rather than mate with one partner for life.

 The gestation period is around 90 days.
 Nesting takes place between the months of April and July.
 Females lay an average of five to eight eggs, though the number could range from one to 25.
 They have one clutch per year.
 They make their nests in a clear area where the sun shines, often on the burrow’s apron or in close proximity to it.
 The nests are usually about six to 12 inches deep in the sand or dirt.